goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

       __parent__ = Field(
           constraint = ContainerTypesConstraint(ITicket))

-Next, you can implement the comment like this.
-You can create a new file for the implementation, ``src/tc/collector/comment.py``::
+To implement the comment, you can create a new file for the implementation, ``src/tc/collector/comment.py``::

   from zope.interface import implements